SaraSanchezL/mini-note-app/README.md

 - Node JS is used to create static server, create communication with the database through endpoints (read, save, delete notes).
 - SQL is used to create the database where the notes written in the app will be saved.
 At the moment you can only add title and description.
 - React is used to create application functions with events (API requests to paint previously saved notes, save notes, delete notes, save form input values...).
-- It will be deployed on Heroku once it is functional.

 ## To do: